 You also might meet social workers who help families cope with the emotional burdens of having a critically ill child.
 They can help to arrange temporary housing for families (through organizations like Ronald McDonald House), assist with insurance issues, or coordinate discharge planning when your child is ready to go home.

 The medical team meets every day, usually in the morning, to discuss each patient's case in detail; these discussions are known as rounds.
 You may see a group of doctors, nurses, and others walking from patient to patient, planning the medical care for each patient.
+During rounds, you may be asked to stay in your child's room or instructed to not enter or exit the PICU.
+This is to protect the privacy of other patients.

 Family-centered patient care might be practiced in the PICU.
 If this is the case, you'll be asked to participate in your child's daily rounds.
 If you're not present for rounds or don't want to participate, the attending physician will inform you of the daily goals for your child by phone or in person.
-Your input into your child's therapy is sought in a PICU practicing family-centered patient care.

 By understanding everyone's role and how each contributes, you may find the group of people caring for your child less intimidating.